bentoml/BentoML/README.md

 __The BentoML version 1.0 is in pre-view release.__ You can be of great help by testing out the preview release, reporting issues, contribute to the documentation and create sample gallery projects.
 For our most recent stable release, see the [0.13-LTS branch](https://github.com/bentoml/BentoML/tree/0.13-LTS).

 - [Documentation](https://docs.bentoml.org/) - Overview of the BentoML docs and related resources
 - [Tutorial: Intro to BentoML](https://docs.bentoml.org/en/latest/tutorial.html) - Learn by doing!
 In under 10 minutes, you'll serve a model via REST API and generate a docker image for deployment.
 - [Main Concepts](https://docs.bentoml.org/en/latest/concepts/index.html) - A step-by-step tour for learning main concepts in BentoML
 - [Examples](https://github.com/bentoml/gallery) - Gallery of sample projects using BentoML
-- [ML Framework Guide](https://docs.bentoml.org/en/latest/frameworks/index.html) - Best practices and example usages by the ML framework of your choice
+- [ML Framework Sepecific Guides](https://docs.bentoml.org/en/latest/frameworks/index.html) - Best practices and example usages by the ML framework of your choice
-- [Deployment Guide](https://docs.bentoml.org/en/latest/deployment/index.html) - Understand different types of model deployment solutions and what may best fit your use cases
+- [Advanced Guides](https://docs.bentoml.org/en/latest/guides/index.html) - Learn about BentoML's internals, architecture and advanced features
-- [Advanced Topics](https://docs.bentoml.org/en/latest/advanced/index.html) - Learn about BentoML's internals, architecture and advanced features
+- [Integrations](https://docs.bentoml.org/en/latest/integrations/index.html) - Integrate BentoML with your training pipeline, existing infrastructure or monitoring tools

 ## Installation ##